Skip to content

 Ethical and Occult Issues of Red Magic

-Love magic holds a special place because it touches one of the most exalted and vulnerable human feelings.
-Its supporters present it as a valuable aid to heal heartbreak or foster the blossoming of happy relationships.
-Used with good intentions – to rekindle the flame in a legitimate couple in crisis – it would then be a magic of harmony, seeking to strengthen already existing love bonds without harming others.
-In this consensual framework, some do not hesitate to speak of benevolent red magic.
-However, the flip side is the potentially coercive aspect of these rituals.
-Many love spells actually aim to influence or even subjugate a person who has not asked for it, thus infringing on their free will.
-This is why moralists and even many occultists themselves warn against the abuses of love magic.
-Artificially imposing a feeling of love is considered contrary to natural order and ethics.
-Likewise, 20th-century high magic manuals generally classify forced love enchantments among dangerous operations, close to black magic, because of the selfish and manipulative intent they convey.
+Love magic occupies a special place because it touches upon one of the most exalted and vulnerable feelings of the human being.
+Its proponents present it as valuable help for healing heartbreak or fostering the emergence of happy relationships.
+When used with good intentions—to rekindle the flame in a legitimate couple undergoing a crisis—it would then be a magic of harmony, seeking to strengthen existing bonds of love without harming anyone.
+In this consensual context, some do not hesitate to speak of benevolent red magic.
+However, the other side of the coin is the potentially coercive nature of these rituals.
+Many love spells are in fact intended to influence or even subjugate someone who has asked for nothing, thereby infringing upon their free will.
+This is why moralists, and even many occultists themselves, warn against the abuses of love magic.
+Artificially imposing a romantic feeling is considered contrary to the natural order and to ethics.
+Similarly, 20th-century high-magic manuals generally classify forced love enchantments among dangerous operations, close to black magic, because of the selfish and manipulative intention they convey.

-A fundamental issue therefore lies in the intention and purpose of the ritual.
-Is the goal to help or to enslave?
-If red magic is used to favor a romantic encounter by improving one’s own energies (for example, a spell to increase personal charm or heal emotional blockages), it can resemble a somewhat mystical personal development, without a direct victim.
-Conversely, trying to force passion on someone who does not share the feeling raises a consent problem – a form of psychic manipulation.
-Historically, this debate is illustrated by the distinction between “positive” love philtres (bringing together two already attracted beings by removing obstacles) and “forced” enchantments (turning refusal into obsession).
+A fundamental issue therefore lies in the ritual’s intention and purpose.
+Is the aim to help or to enslave?
+If red magic is used to encourage a romantic encounter by improving one’s own energies (for example, a spell to increase personal charm or heal emotional blocks), it may resemble a somewhat mystical form of personal development, without a direct victim.
+By contrast, attempting to force passion upon someone who does not share that feeling raises a problem of consent—a form of psychic manipulation.
+Historically, this debate is illustrated by the distinction between “positive” love filters (reuniting two people who are already attracted to each other by dispelling obstacles) and “coercive” enchantments (turning a refusal into an obsession).

 Finally, from an occultist perspective, love magic reveals a symbolic truth: love itself is a powerful force, sometimes described as a high vibrational energy, which one manipulates at one’s own risk.
-Seeking to channel this force requires great self-mastery and clarity of motivation.
-Many practitioners emphasize that a pure heart and sincere intention are essential for the ritual to succeed favorably – otherwise the spell risks producing perverse effects (unbalanced relationships, emotional dependency, etc.).
-In fact, red magic acts like a magnifying mirror of human desires: well used, with wisdom and consent, it brings joy and union; misused, through selfishness or coercion, it turns into manipulation and can cause suffering and disillusionment.
+Seeking to channel this force requires great mastery of oneself and one’s motivations.
+Many practitioners emphasize that a pure heart and sincere intention are essential for the ritual to succeed favorably—otherwise, the spell may produce harmful effects (unbalanced relationships, emotional dependency,...).
+In fact, red magic acts as a magnifying mirror of human desires: used well, with wisdom and consent, it will bring joy and union; misused through selfishness or coercion, it becomes manipulation and can lead to suffering and disillusionment.

-More complex than it seems, love magic embraces the hopes and torments of the human heart.
-Because ultimately, it reveals above all the intensity of the desire to be loved – a magic in itself, as old as humanity.
+More complex than it may seem, love magic embraces the hopes and torments of the human heart.
+Ultimately, it reveals above all the intensity of the desire to be loved—a magic in itself, as old as humanity.

 Leave a comment